 - Trapezes, firemen poles and climbing walls are not recommended for children under 4 years.

 How to Prep Your Yard for a Swing Set

 Any backyard playground DIY project should have a level base to provide a safe area for your children to play.
-Swing set anchors are designed to keep the unit in place but if there is any slope, you must take steps to level the yard to help prevent the playground equipment from tipping over.
+Swing set anchors are designed to keep the unit in place but if there is any slope, you'll need to level the yard to prevent the playground equipment from tipping over.

-Leveling the ground for a swing set is much the same as for a patio.
-Depending on the size of your playset, you should be able to accomplish this task in a weekend.
+Installing a swing set requires leveling the ground.
+This is the same process used for installing a patio.
+Depending on size, you should be able to accomplish this task in a weekend.